-9 Magnificent Health Benefits of Green Peas, Matar + Healthy Recipes
+9 Magnificent Green Peas benefits (Matar) + Healthy Recipes

 If you’re trying to lose weight then green peas are a healthy option to be included in your diet as they are rich in insoluble dietary fibre or high in fiber which will make you feel fuller for a long time and prevent you from eating (1) (2).
 Being a source of vegetarian protein it aids in weight loss (3).